wpilibsuite/allwpilib/README-CMake.md

 ## Building

 Once you have CMake setup. run `cmake --build .` from the directory you configured CMake in.
 This will build all libraries possible.
 We recommend running `cmake --build .` with multiple jobs.
 For allwpilib, a good rule of thumb is one worker for every 2 GB of available RAM.
-To run a multiple job build, run the following command with x being the number of jobs you want.
+To run a multi-job build, run the following command with x being the number of jobs you want.

 ```
 cmake --build . --parallel x